 Metropole Urban Hotel

-In the city center, on Saint Catherine's Square, you'll find the Metropole Urban Hotel.
+You'll find the Metropole Urban Hotel in the city center, on Saint Catherine's Square.
 It's just off to the side of the Agios Minas Cathedral, so even though you're in the center of the action, you'll still get plenty of peace and quiet.

 Scalani Hills Residences